 You can deduct payments you make for dental services for yourself and your spouse if you're married and file a joint return.
 If you have dependent children, their dental expenses are also tax deductible.
 However, you can deduct only the eligible expenses that you actually paid for during the year, regardless of when the work is actually performed.

 Preventive and routine dental services are tax deductible.
-These services include cleanings, x-rays and exams.
+These services include cleanings, x-rays and exams, which are usually performed every six months.
+For children, routine services may include fluoride application, sealants and fitting mouth guards.
 Services in this category are performed to promote basic oral hygiene and screen for potential issues and diseases such as oral cancer, cavities and gum disease.

 If you have dental insurance, you may deduct the cost of your insurance that is not paid for with pretax payroll deductions through your employer.
 You may also deduct copays for appointments and services, as well as any other out-of-pocket expense.
 These may include amounts that aren’t covered by your insurance or that you must pay before reaching your deductible.

 Although most dental expenses are eligible for a deduction, the actual dental tax deductions amount allowed depends on two things.

 First is whether you take a standard deduction or itemize since if you opt for the standard deduction – a set amount allowed by the IRS based on your filing status – you won't be able to deduct any dental expenses.
 If you itemize, on the other hand, you calculate specific amounts you spent on items like medical expenses, mortgage interest and property taxes.
 The second factor involves your adjusted gross income.